Nursing

 Quantitative Studies

-The quantitative study by Lee et al. employs “retrospective cohort analysis” of the data gathered from a group of adult patients that were admitted to two ICUs.
+The quantitative study by Lee et al. employs “retrospective cohort analysis” of the data gathered from a group of adult patients who were admitted to two ICUs.
 The data used included nursing workload, the average bedside nurses, and the severity of illness.
-This study was conducted in two ICUs in Hong Kong where 845 patients were admitted over five months.
-The statistical analysis of this study includes as Shapiro-Wilk’s test, Chi-square test, and Pearson’s correlation among others.
-Neural et al. employed longitudinal analysis for their research. the analysis was aimed at the routinely collected hospital data, for which statistical analysis was conducted to generate results.
+This study was conducted in two ICUs in Hong Kong, where 845 patients were admitted over five months.
+The statistical analysis of this study includes Shapiro-Wilk’s test, the Chi-square test, and Pearson’s correlation, among others.
+Neural et al. employed longitudinal analysis for their research.
+The analysis was aimed at the routinely collected hospital data, for which statistical analysis was conducted to generate results.
 The longitudinal analysis was conducted from January to December 2013 in eight ICUs with 5718 inpatient stays.

-The two methods i.e., retrospective analysis and longitudinal analysis have certain benefits and shortcomings.
-Retrospective cohort analysis provides the advantage of being relatively less expensive as compared to other cohort studies.
+The two methods, i.e., retrospective analysis and longitudinal analysis, have certain benefits and shortcomings.
+Retrospective cohort analysis provides the advantage of being relatively less expensive than other cohort studies.
 Moreover, it can be performed immediately; however, there is less control over covariates, exposure factors, and potential confounding variables.
 In contrast, longitudinal studies help in gathering detailed data over some time, enabling researchers to build a reliable and accurate account of events by reducing the impact of recall bias.
-However, this method has its shortcomings as it may lead to the conditioning of the participants which may result in influenced behavior and responses (Suchmacher & Geller, 2012).
+However, this method has its shortcomings as it may lead to the conditioning of the participants, which may result in influenced behaviour and responses (Suchmacher & Geller, 2012).

 Results of Studies